Eric-Rucker/my-first-project/README.md

-# This is a README fiel.
+# This is a README file.

 This is a sample project.